 Google Classroom Integration enables you to connect your classroom content with Tutor LMS.
 You can import announcements about assignments, quizzes, and shared resources.

-Google Classroom integration enables you to connect your classroom content with Tutor LMS.
-You can import announcements about assignments, quizzes, shared resources.
 The best feature is that you can sync Google Classroom students with Tutor LMS.
-We also have feature to send Google Classroom invitation to enrolled students in Tutor LMS.
+We also have a feature to send Google Classroom invitations to the students already enrolled in Tutor LMS.

 To make use of Google Classroom integration, you will need these two plugins installed and enabled:

 To connect with Google Classroom, we need to create Google Credentials.
 We can do that by visiting Google Developer Console.

 Step 1: From the top left corner, select a project to use for credentials.
 If you do not have a project created, please follow along.
 If you have a project already, please skip to Step 3.